 Along with completing the marketing funnel with relevant content and advertisements, an automation strategy can also be executed.
 This should be launched in conjunction with your inbound marketing and lead generation strategy.

 Automation is the process of automating certain digital actions to create unique and personalised experiences for your customers in real time.
 Through these automated events, you can draw additional customer insight and assist the conversion of your leads.
 Personalised email automation, alerts and tracking for certain actions users take on your website, can make up part of your automation strategy.

 This can also be done alongside a lead scoring strategy.
 Leading scoring is a method used to rank customers against a scale that represents the perceived value each lead represents to the business.

 Lead scoring allows you to identify your most engaged and profitable customers.
 It also provides you with an insight into the actions they take across your website and email marketing assets.

 By developing this knowledge, it allows you to then target these engaged customers with tailored and personalised content and offers, as a gateway to conversion.
 It also gives you an opportunity to provide them with a V.I.P experience to develop loyalty and evangelism between your business and their needs, wants and desires.

-Overall, an executed inbound marketing and lead generation strategy should work in correspondence with a content marketing strategy.
+Overall, an executed inbound marketing and lead generation strategy should work in correspondence with a content marketing strategy and an overarching digital strategy.
 By conjoining the two strategies, it helps generate and filter the quality of leads that are generated through your business’ digital platforms, while also increasing lead conversion rates.